katherinerbanis/CMPSC467_Project1/Project Report.md

 ##
 ### 3. Maximum Subarray (2D) - Combined Stock Analysis

-**Function:** `maxSubarray2d(matrix)`
+**Function:** `maxSubarray2D(matrix)`

-**Purpose:** this funciton extends the 1D maximum subarray algorithm to handle two stocks simultaneously by using a 2D matrix of their daily price changes.
+**Purpose:** This function extends the 1D maximum subarray algorithm to handle two stocks simultaneously by using a 2D matrix of their daily price changes.
 It identifies the combined maximum gain period for both Microsoft and Apple, showing which stock contributed the most during this period.

 **How it works:**
-- The 2D matrix cntains daily price changes for Microsoft and Apple.
+- The 2D matrix contains daily price changes for Microsoft and Apple.
 The function iterates through pairs of columns (days) and compresses the rows into a 1D array (sum of the price changes for both stocks on those days).
 - The `maxSubarray1D` function is then applied to this compressed array to find the maximum gain across both stocks for each column pair.
-- The final results is the period (start and end indices) wehre the combined price changes of both stocks resulted in the largest overall gain, along with the contribution from each stock.
+- The final results is the period (start and end indices) where the combined price changes of both stocks resulted in the largest overall gain, along with the contribution from each stock.

 ##
 ### 4. Closest Pair of Points (Divide and Conquer)